Aurorum-Studio/flarum-app/README.md

       > First, go to (relative path) /app/src/main/res/values/strings.xml

-      > You can open this file with almost any text editor, and change the "My Flarum" on the second line "<string name="app_name">My Flarum</string>", into the qpp name   you want.
+      > You can open this file with almost any text editor, and change the "My Flarum" on the second line "<string name="app_name">My Flarum</string>", into the app name   you want.

       > **This step is very important**, go to (relative path) /app/src/main/java/com/hhilan/flarum/MainActivity.java
       > Change "https://www.hhilan.com" on line 23, to your own url (the link of your website homepage).